 Updated: Fan of the 2016 MacBook design, but skeptical of the performance?
 The Asus ZenBook 3 brings the heat with a full-on Intel Core i7 processor and an even more lightweight design.

 Ultrabooks have come a long way since they were first introduced to compete with the MacBook Air world.
 They're thin and light while featuring powerful Intel Core processors, fast SSD storage and superb battery life.
-But more than anything else they represent the bleeding edge of laptops; case in point the size shrinking Dell XPS 13, the unbelievably light Lenovo LaVie Z and Microsoft's own addition with the Surface Book.
+But more than anything else they represent the bleeding edge of laptops; case in point the size shrinking Dell XPS 13, the unbelievably light HP Spectre 13 and Microsoft's own addition with the Surface Book.

-It's an arms race in the Ultrabook world and there's no room for losers in this space, as such it's hard not to find a great machine.
-But if you're looking for the very best cream of the crop, you've come to the right place.
+It's an arms race in the Ultrabook world, and there's no room for losers.
+As such, it's hard not to find a great machine.
+But, if you're looking for the very best cream of the crop, you've come to the right place.